 - Find it impossible to continue and completely withdraw from the exam

 Should you temporarily or permanently withdraw from the exam due to illness, you will need to obtain a doctor's certificate confirming your condition and send it to the AIA immediately.
-The certificate must be translated into English and received by the AIA within five working days of the exam date.
+The certificate must be translated into English and received by the AIA within seven days of the exam date.
 The certificate can be emailed, faxed or posted.